-A Level in Latin/AS Greek will enable learners to:
+A Level in Latin/AS Classical Greek will enable learners to:

 Students will be expected to study a range of authors’ work in order to develop a wider vocabulary and more complex understanding of syntax and accidence.
 This will enable them to translate unseen passages, and answer comprehension and grammar questions on an unseen prose passage.